 As much as I just congratulated myself for outrunning my anxiety… hostels really bring out the worst in me.
 Awkward social situations are one of my biggest anxiety triggers, and I’m a massive introvert who thrives off alone time.
-While I used to love staying in hostels, I’ve realized that I can only live such a public, shared life for so long before I start to go a little crazy.
+While I used to love staying in hostels, I’ve realized that I can only live such a public, shared life for so long before I start to go a little crazy when solo traveling.

 Part of it is that I need to work from home a fair bit and hostels make crappy environments for that.
 But mostly, I get tired of having the same dull conversation time and again, and tired of making excuses not go out drinking profusely for the nth night in a row.